dezeroku/GeckoDriver_ARMv6/README.md

 I have not used binaries newer than v.0.18.0 so I am not sure whether they work or not.
 Download and try your luck with those.

 ### Issues
 Please DO NOT open issues which are about Selenium or Firefox.
-If your program does not run and it outputs some error, first try to google for answer, then if you don't find anything consider adding issue to adequate repository ( [Selenium])(https://github.com/SeleniumHQ/selenium), [GeckoDriver](https://github.com/mozilla/geckodriver)).
-Remember that you should always try to find answer for your problems, and only if you don't find anything open a new issue.
+If your program does not run and it outputs some error, first try to google for answer, take a quick look at documentation and if this does not help then consider adding issue to adequate repository ([Selenium](https://github.com/SeleniumHQ/selenium), [GeckoDriver](https://github.com/mozilla/geckodriver)).
+Remember that you should always try to find answer for your problems first, and only if you don't find anything open a new issue.

 If output of your program clearly indicates that there was a problem with this particular compiled binary, you should: